adaptyteam/adapty-docs/versioned_docs/version-2.0/ff-make-purchase.md

 ## Step 4.3.
 Open paid content

-If the purchase is successful, you can open the paid content.
-Let's set it up.
+If the purchase is successful, you can unlock the paid content.
+Here’s how to set that up:

 1. Click the **plus (+)** button under the **TRUE** label and click **Add Action**.
-2. In the **Select Action** field, search for and choose the page you want to open in the **Navigate To** list.
-In our example, the page is called **YogaClessSession**.
+2. In the **Select Action** field, search for and select the page you want to open from the **Navigate To** list.
+In this example, the page is **YogaClessSession**.

 <Zoom>
   <img src={require('./FF_img/open-paid-content.png').default}